 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us (1 John 1:8-10).

 A real problem occurs when repentance is not part of our lifestyle.
 We sin, we don't repent.
 Nothing happens.
 We repeat this cycle and nothing happens again.
 Pretty soon the sins get bigger and we sin more often.
 Now we don't even want to pray, never mind repent.
 Then, we don't want to go to church and listen to our pastor preach about holiness and righteousness.
 We certainly aren't praising and worshiping God at that point.
-We just get further and further away from Jesus, until we are completely backslidden.
+We just drift further and further away from Jesus, until we are completely backslidden.
 See what I mean?

 Going to an altar of repentance to repent after we have sinned is leading and living a repentant lifestyle.
 So obviously, not repenting after we have sinned is not leading and living a repentant lifestyle.

-Part of the problem any Christian will have is that sometimes it is not always obvious to us when we have sinned or, probably more likely, we choose to justify it because of what someone did to us in the past, or choose to ignore it all together, consciously or unconsciously, because others can't see it and at that moment in time we conveniently forget that God sees everything.
+Part of the problem any Christian will have is that sometimes it is not always obvious to us when we have sinned, or probably more likely, we choose to justify it because of what someone did to us in the past, or choose to ignore it all together, consciously or unconsciously, because others can't see it and at that moment in time we conveniently forget that God sees everything.
 For example, we may be unforgiving, even carrying a root of bitterness, or be puffed up with pride, or be lustful (and I am sure that you are able to think of other sins that fit in this category as well).
 Even though theses sins are not as glaring as sins like fornication, adultery, lying, stealing etc., they still are sins that need to be repented of as part of a repentant lifestyle.

 For these type of sins, hidden and not repented of, we need to be like King David, when he pleaded: